You are here

 It’s important to know that our doctors and orthopaedic surgeons always strive to recommend a nonsurgical treatment option first.
 Through their diagnostic process, they will be able to determine if a nonoperative treatment plan, such as physical therapy, exercise, medication, or a combination of these approaches, will be the best option for you.

 However, if surgery is needed, our wrist surgeon will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
 Whether you’re undergoing a wrist surgery, such as wrist arthroscopy, or another procedure, he’ll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.

-Our orthopaedic experts in Wichita and Arkansas City can assess and diagnose your condition and then consult with you about what treatment approach may be best for you.
+Our orthopaedic expert in Wichita and Anthony can assess and diagnose your condition and then consult with you about what treatment approach may be best for you.
 Sometimes, our wrist doctor may consult with other medical experts at Kansas Joint & Spine Specialists about your wrist problem.
 This opportunity for doctors to share knowledge and perspective is just one of the many benefits of being treated by our physicians at Kansas Joint & Spine Specialists.

 Contact us today to schedule an appointment with our wrist specialist by phone at (316) 219-8299 or by using the request an appointment button below.
 We have convenient office locations in Wichita, Scott City, El Dorado, and Anthony.